madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-We loop over all the collections that are defined in collections.js and import them into our config file.
+We loop over all the collections that are defined in `collections.js` and import them into our config file.
 You'd now do exactly the same for your filters, transforms, shortcodes, etc.
-You can see this method in action in the [public repository](https://github.com/hexagoncircle/ryan-mulligan-dev/blob/main/.eleventy.js) of [Ryan Mulligan's personal site](https://ryanmulligan.dev/).
+If you want to see this method in action, visit the [public repository](https://github.com/hexagoncircle/ryan-mulligan-dev/blob/main/.eleventy.js) of [Ryan Mulligan's personal site](https://ryanmulligan.dev/).

 **Very tidy!**

 There is something I don't like about this method though.
-I want structure, but I also want overview.
+We have brought structure into it, but I also want a good overview.
 I want to be able to see directly in my config file which collections I'm using, which filters, which transforms and so on.
 So here comes method two!

 ## Method 2: named imports

-Instead of the `collections.js`create another folder inside `config` called `collections`, and in there you put a file called `index.js`.
+Instead of `collections.js` create another folder inside `config` called `collections`, and in there you put a file called `index.js`:

 ```js
 // blog posts